 An annual minimum of $2,500 for supplies and membership dues

-A general annual increase in above budgets to reflect traditional annual rise in book, periodical, and database costs and to reflect any increase in BCC FTES, (i.e. as FTES increases so should the minimums listed above.
+A general annual increase in above budgets to reflect traditional annual rise in book, periodical, and database costs and to reflect any increase in BCC FTES, (i.e. as FTES increases so should the minimums listed above).

 If it is not the responsibility of the IT department to maintain printer toner, additional funds for supplies to replace toner 2-3 times a year is also needed.